thiswillbeyourgithub/wdoc/README.md

     - find a way to make it work with llm from simonw
     - make images an actual filetype
 - ### Enhancements
+    - use a dataclass or pydantic with validation to parse and store the backends.
+It would clarify the code as currently we just split the string and hope not to make a mistake
     - store the available tasks in a single var in misc.py
     - check that the task search work on things other than anki
     - create a custom custom retriever, derived from multiquery retriever that does actual parallel requests.
 Right now it's not the case (maybe in async but I don't plan on using async for now).
 This retriever seems a good part of the slow down.